erichlof/Joy-of-Ray-Tracing/README.md

 <br>

-This GitHub repository contains the complete source code and examples for everything we do in each video episode.
-The Joy Of Ray Tracing YouTube video series and this matching GitHub repo are organized in a 'book'-type fashion, with major Chapters (numbered from 0 to ..?) and numerous Episodes/Sections inside each Chapter (similarly numbered from 0 to ..?).
+This GitHub repository contains the complete source code and examples for everything we do in each video episode. <em> The Joy Of Ray Tracing </em> YouTube video series and this matching GitHub repo are organized in a 'book'-type fashion, with major Chapters (numbered from 0 to ..?) and numerous Episodes/Sections inside each Chapter (similarly numbered from 0 to ..?).
 For example, the very first video in the very first chapter would be called Chapter_0_Episode_0 on YouTube, and the corresponding folder path here on GitHub would be '/Chapter_0/Episode_0/' .
 The next video in the series would be Chapter_0_Episode_1 on YouTube, and so forth.

 <h3> Feel free to skip over Chapter 0 if you are fairly experienced with web development and have a coding environment already set up (like VS Code)
 </h3>